 It is highly unlikely we have all the pivot tables on the same worksheet.
 Usually, for each report, we try to add separate pivot tables in separate sheets.
-In these cases, we cannot keep writing the code each pivot table to be refreshed.
+In these cases, we cannot keep writing the code for each pivot table to be refreshed.

-So, what we can do is with a single code using loops we can loop through all the pivot tables on the workbook and refresh them with a single click of the button.
+So, what we can do is with a single code using loops, we can loop through all the pivot tables on the workbook and refresh them with a single click of the button.

-Below code will loop through each pivot table and refresh them.
+The below code will loop through each pivot table and refresh them.

 Sub Refresh_Pivot_Tables_Example2() Dim PT As PivotTable For Each PT In ActiveWorkbook.PivotTables PT.RefreshTable Next PT End Sub

 Sub Refresh_Pivot_Tables_Example3() Dim PC As PivotCache For Each PC In ActiveWorkbook.PivotCaches PC.Refresh Next PT End Sub

 Both the codes will do the refreshing of pivot tables.

 If you want the pivot table to be refreshed as soon as there is any change in the datasheet of the pivoting sheet, you need to copy and paste the above codes to the Worksheet Change event in that workbook.